 This question is often avoided for various reasons, either because the questioner is uncomfortable with their own unresolved grief that might surface or with the potential reaction of the person in grief.
 Sometimes days or weeks pass without them ever being asked by people who care for them.
 Dare to ask.
 There is no need to change the situation or trying to make them feel better – simply listen and show them you care.

 Wanting them to feel better and get over it

 Grief is a process that can take 2 hours, 2 days, 2 weeks, 2 months, 2 years or 20 years.
 There is no set time limit when people should be over it.
 Whether they are grieving for a loss that just occurred or for old unresolved hurt – all is possible and has its place.
 Your job as a support person is to allow them to be where they are at and not moving them into a stage they are not.

 Elisabeth Kübler-Ross proposed the grief cycle and its stages as being sequential.
-In my experience the stages can appear without any seeming order and be repeated if needed.
+In my experience, the stages can appear without any seeming order and be repeated if needed.
 I see the grief cycle as a spiral on top of a cake and the 5 slices of the cake representing the stages.
-As we travel along the spiral from the center towards the outer side of the cake we can revisit the stages (different slices) multiple times.
-Often the experience of ‘I’m feel the same way as before, nothing has changed yet’ is a sign that the client is revisiting a stage however they are no longer in the center but have travelled further outside.
+As we travel along the spiral from the centre towards the outer side of the cake we can revisit the stages (different slices) multiple times.
+Often the experience of ‘I’m feel the same way as before, nothing has changed yet’ is a sign that the client is revisiting a stage however they are no longer in the centre but have travelled further outside.